Free Case Evaluation 267-861-7100

 Montgomery County Wrongful Death Attorney

+The loss of a beloved family member can be life-altering.
+When that death was caused by the action or mistake of someone else, it becomes even more painful.
 If you have lost a spouse, child, or parent due to negligence in Pennsylvania, you have the right to file a wrongful death claim.
 These claims can arise from violent car accidents, drunk driving incidents, workplace accidents at construction sites and factories, medical negligence, and dangerous or faulty products.
+Work with a trusted Montgomery County wrongful death attorney to pursue justice today.

 Montgomery County wrongful death attorney Anthony C. Gagliano, III, Esquire, P.C. understands that you have questions about your family’s well-being and your loved one’s life.
 It is common to have more questions than answers immediately after the incident.
 Our team of experienced legal professionals is here to guide you through those questions so you can get answers that address your most pressing concerns.